 The study of topics of current interest in electromechanical technology.
 The course content is arranged to satisfy the particular needs and interest of the students.
-Prerequisite: Permission from EEET Coordinator.
+Prerequisite: Permission of the Program Coordinator.
 Credit by arrangement.

 EET 290 Co-op Education Experience